What is an Anxiety Disorder?

 Symptoms of anxiety may include:

-PLEASE NOTE: If you are suffering from any of the above symptoms then get them checked out by a doctor right away.
-Panic attacks and anxiety can mimic a number of physical conditions, and it is important for you to discuss your symptoms with your doctor.
-Do not self diagnose.
+PLEASE NOTE: If you are suffering from any of the above symptoms then get them checked out by a doctor.
+It is important for you to discuss your symptoms with your doctor.
+Do not self-diagnose.

 Generalised Anxiety Disorder is persistence and excessive anxiety or worry about events or activities which may or may not happen.